 Great Northern train movements over Fraser Mill spur crossing will be governed by manually operated gates.
-G. N. route over Fraser Mill spur crossing will be set manually after obtaining release of electric lock holding gates in STOP position.
-Great Northern train movements from Main Track to Water-front Track over C. P. R. crossing will be governed by indicator Great Northern route from main track to Waterfront Track over the C. P. R. crossing will be set manually after obtaining release of electric lock holding main track switch in normal position.
+G. N. route over Fraser Mill spur crossing will be set manually after obtainover Fraser Mill spur crossing will be set manually after obtaining release of electric lock holding gates in STOP position.

+Great Northern train movements from Main Track to Waterfront Track over C. P. R. crossing will be governed by indicator and electrically operated lock on main track switch stand.
+Great Northern route from main track to Waterfront Track over the C. P. R. crossing will be set manually after obtaining release of electric lock holding main track switch in normal position.
 Both ends of this long crossover are handled by the main track switch stand.